dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		captus-assemble_assembly_stats.tsv  captus-assemble_length_stats.tsv  captus-assemble_report.html          MELI_Dysoxylum_alliaceum__captus-asm
 		captus-assemble_depth_stats.tsv     captus-assemble.log               MELI_Aglaia_spectabilis__captus-asm

-* Now copy the assemble report to you laptop
+* Now copy the assemble report to your laptop

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

  	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/03_captus/02_assemblies/captus-assemble_report.html ~/Desktop

-* Open it on your browser and you should see this
+* Open it on your browser, and you should see this

 <p align="center"><img src="images/captus_assemble.png" alt="captus_assemble" width="900"></p>

-* To see the actual output of `captus` you can go one of the samples directories and see the assembly `FASTA` file
+* To see the actual output of `captus`, you can go to one of the sample directories and see the assembly `FASTA` file

 		cd MELI_Aglaia_spectabilis__captus-asm/01_assembly